GU-CLASP/language-and-perception/meetings.md

 ### Next

-  * Anonymous (2020) Climbing towards NLU: On Meaning, Form, and Understanding in the Age of Data [paper](https://openreview.net/forum?id=GKTvAcb12b)
+  * Anonymous (2020), Climbing towards NLU: On Meaning, Form, and Understanding in the Age of Data.
+[paper](https://openreview.net/forum?id=GKTvAcb12b)